viktormiok/PhD-thesis/README.md

 ## Doctoral thesis

-The work presented in this thesis has been done by me in collaboration with the persons listed in each section.
+I have done the work presented in this thesis in collaboration with the persons listed in each section.
 When using to information of this thesis, please cite the associated papers:

 [**Chapter 1:**](https://research.vu.nl/ws/portalfiles/portal/61554199/chapter+1.pdf) `Introduction`

-Background, data generation and statistical analysis.
+Background, data generation, and statistical analysis.

 [**Chapter 2:**](https://research.vu.nl/ws/portalfiles/portal/61554201/chapter+2.pdf) `tigaR: integrative significance analysis of temporal differential gene expression induced by genomic abnormalities`